Where to Start

 What to Expect

-- A trained Hospice of the Valley nurse will ask you a few questions, discuss options for care and help determine the appropriate level of care.
+- A trained Hospice of the Valley nurse will ask you a few questions, discuss options for care and help determine the appropriate plan of care.
 A team member is also available to visit the patient and family at home, in a facility, hospital, or at our office to discuss care options and how our services can help.
 There is no charge or obligation for a consultative visit.

 - Most patients are admitted the same day unless requested otherwise.